Analysis | Democrats’ non-persecution of Amy Coney Barrett

 Sen. Marsha Blackburn (R-Tenn.) accused Democrats of playing the “politics of personal destruction.”
-She told Barrett her Democratic colleagues on the committee “seem to be quite amazed that you could balance career and family.”
+She told Barrett that her Democratic colleagues on the committee “seem to be quite amazed that you could balance career and family.”

 “And to my friends across the aisle, I would say that the American people are no more afraid of the ideas of a Catholic woman than they are of the words splattered on a protest poster being held by a liberal woman,” Blackburn added.